 Cannabinoids interact with the human body by way of the endocannabinoid system (ECS), a system of cannabinoid receptors, messenger molecules, and enzymes that play a role in maintaining the body's homeostasis, or internal regulatory balance.
 Phytocannabinoids interact with our body's cannabinoid receptors and other targets to produce psychoactive and therapeutic effects.

-Though lesser known and less prominent than THC and CBD, THCV has several potential therapeutic benefits, and may contribute to the psychoactivity of THC.
+Though lesser-known and less prominent than THC and CBD, THCV has several potential therapeutic benefits and may limit the psychoactivity of THC.

 Like all other phytocannabinoids, THCV is synthesized in the cannabis trichomes, the glandular hairs found on the surface of the plant.
 THCV binds to both CB1 and CB2 receptors, the most studied cannabinoid receptors in the body.

-Though more research is needed to fully understand the effects of THCV on the human body, several studies, both on animal and human subjects, have identified a variety of potential therapeutic uses for the cannabinoid:
+THCV shows great potential to improve a number of physical functions and treat several diseases.
+One thing that has confused researchers, however, is the cannabinoid's beneficial aspects at low doses while it has the opposite effect at higher levels.
+Though more research is needed to fully understand the scope of THCV's effects on the human body, several studies, both on animal and human subjects, have identified a variety of potential therapeutic uses for the cannabinoid:

-- Anti-inflammatory: A 2010 study in the British Journal of Pharmacology found that THCV decreased signs of inflammation and inflammatory pain in mice.
+- Anti-inflammatory: A 2010 study in the British Journal of Pharmacology found that THCV reduced inflammation and related pain in mice.

-- Bone health: THCV is one of several cannabinoids that may promote bone health and healing by acting at CB2 receptors in the bone marrow, according to a study published in 2007 by Calcified Tissue International.
+- Bone growth stimulant: THCV is one of several cannabinoids that may promote bone health and healing, according to a study conducted on tissue samples and published in 2007 by Calcified Tissue International.